tourpace/tourpace.github.io/_posts/2024-01-29-So-Many-Bicycles.md

 tags: Bicycles
 ---

 Over the past 50 years I have owned and ridden many types of bicycles.
 It is not that I collect bicycles, but I have always enjoyed trying something new and different.
+I am not a professional blogger who gets bikes, frames, and parts sent to me for reviews.
+Everything listed below was purchased with my own money and yes it is my vice, so to say.

 From my trusty Schwinn Continental to a classic steel Italian Basso and even a carbon Pinarello race bike...
 Many were purchased as complete bikes from the local bike shop, many were frame only purchases that I built-up, and some were used purchases from other bicyclists.